-Join Jen Kramer for an in-depth discussion in this video Block grids, part of Up and Running with Foundation 5.
+Join Jen Kramer for an in-depth discussion in this video Block grids, part of Learning Foundation 5.

 …In the previous video where I talked about nested grids, I…included this grid of images using the standard, very flexible Foundation grid.…However, there's also a second kind of grid that we…can use in our design, which is called the block grid.…This type of grid is great for working with a series of…thumbnails, kind of similar to what I've been using here in this example.…So let's try this same idea, lay out a page that looks kind of like this.…But let's build it with the block grid instead of the standard grid.…What the block grid will do is place a series…of items, in this case, the images into rows and grids.…

 And the number of items in each row can change with the size of the screen.…So if you will go into your Exercise…Files folder for video number seven in Chapter two.…Copy over the file that's called blockgrid.html, and put…that into your Foundation folder and open that up.…What you're going to see here to start with is the same kind of page.…We have our same six images here.…But this time they're marked up as an unordered list.…

 - Introducing grids

 - Styling text, lists, buttons, panels, and more